TEJ-Fellowship/pbl/neuralVault/apps/SimpleLangChain/README.md

 You can modify the demo by:

-- Changing chunk size in `SimpleTextSplitter`
+- Changing chunk size in `TextSplitter` (default: 1000 chars)
-- Adjusting the number of search results
+- Adjusting the number of search results (default: 3)
-- Modifying the prompt template in `SimpleChat`
+- Modifying the prompt template in `Chat`
-- Adding different document types
+- Adding different document types to `test/data/`

 ## 📚 Next Steps